Now that you have Tableau Server installed and ready to use, it's time to get your users connected and uploading content.

 Useful resources for your users (and for you)

 Users also need to know how to upload and view workbooks on Tableau Server.
 The following videos will help:

 Learning to work with data sources

 After your users explore the functionality of Tableau Server, we predict that they'll have questions about how to use and publish data sources.
 Send them links to these Quick Starts:

 Variables to think about when publishing content

-When users start publishing workbooks and data sources, they'll encounter variables that are probably new to them, like permissions, embedding credentials, live connections versus extracts, and filtering.
-In previous chapters of this guide (Connecting to Data Sources and Structure Content Projects, Groups, and Permissions) we provided guidance for you as the admin.
+When users start publishing workbooks and data sources, they will encounter variables that are probably new to them, such as permissions, embedding credentials, live connections versus extracts, and filtering.
+In previous chapters of this guide (Connecting to Data Sources and Structure Content Projects, Groups and Permissions) we provided guidance for you as the admin.
 We recommend that you provide some training for your users in how to publish content.
-Ideally, you can be prescriptive: tell your users how to publish content in a way that fits with how you've optimized Tableau Server so that collaboration among users is as seamless as possible.
+Ideally, you should be prescriptive: tell your users how to publish content in a way that fits with how you've optimised Tableau Server so that collaboration among users is as seamless as possible.

 Before you go live, read through the Publish Data Sources and Workbooks(Link opens in a new window) section in the Tableau Help.
 This will help you become familiar with how your users will interact with Tableau Server.